Netcentric/accesscontroltool/docs/ApplyConfig.md

 </plugin>
 ```

-If you use version 1.0.2 or later of the content-package-maven-plugin then the installation hook will have to be configured using the jackrabbit filevault-package-maven-plugin:
+If you would rather use the filevault-package-maven-plugin for building the package, enable the installation hook via:

 ```
 <plugin>